On the singular loci of higher secant varieties of Veronese embeddings: Concluding remark

-\begin{remark} Finally, we would like to remark that the approach based on the same spirit of trichotomy pattern of singular loci from subsecant varieties still can be applied to the study of singular loci of higher secant varieties of other classical varieties such as Segre embeddings, Segre-Veronese varieties and Grassmannians.
+\begin{remark} Finally, we would like to remark that the approach based on the same spirit of trichotomy pattern of (non-)singularity on subsecant loci still can be applied to the study of singular loci of higher secant varieties of other classical varieties such as Segre embeddings, Segre-Veronese varieties and Grassmannians.
 For instance, we can have a conjectural result like